a-sit-plus/warden-supreme/docs/docs/integration/supreme.md

     **Warden Supreme, by definition, cannot take these decisions from you!**

 The full details on the configuration can be found in the [API documentation](../dokka/makoto/at.asitplus.attestation/-warden/index.html) and a comprehensive example can be expanded below.
+**Be sure to read up on [Clock drift issues](../technical/quirks.md#clock-drifts-and-temporal-validity) before tweaking properties!**

 ??? example "Comprehensive example of all config options"